 Search for your library-related question here.

-How can I obtain a book or media item that is not available in the library?
+How do I get a book or media item that is not available in the library?

 The initial step in locating a book is searching LINUS, the William H. Hannon Library's online catalog.
 If the book is not available (i.e. checked out, lost, or not on the shelf) in the library, you can then try one, or a variety, of the options listed below: